Table of contents

 - Where we use images, we use alternative text so that those people who cannot see the image can read the text.
 These can be read by screen reading devices.

-People who navigate around the HSBC site using keyboard tabbing may find that the keyboard focus indication on the Live Chat button and controls in the pop-up which appears after a couple of minutes of inactivity may be difficult to see.
+People who navigate around the HSBC site using keyboard tabbing may find that the keyboard focus indication on the Chat button and controls in the pop-up which appears after a couple of minutes of inactivity may be difficult to see.
 We are working to improve the visibility of the focus indicator in the future.

 Range of browsers and operating systems that we support